 When the AIDS epidemic began, Malthusians crowed.
 As one fanatic put it,

 AIDS and other incurable diseases are simply nature’s way of saying, ‘Hey, there are too damn many of you.
 If you don’t stop multiplying like rabbits, I’m going to have to take matters into my own hands.’(15)

 The environmental movement has largely embraced the myth of overpopulation, contrasting a love of nature with a fear of human beings.
 According to Support a Comprehensive Sierra Club Population Policy (SUSPS),

 “Unending population growth and increasing levels of consumption together are the root causes of the vast majority of our environmental problems.”(16)

 In fact, environmental destruction is accelerating despite falling global birth rates.
 The US does more damage to the environment every year, even though its fertility rate has been below replacement level for decades.

 In her 1962 book, Silent Spring, Rachel Carson blamed the destruction of the natural world on the “gods of profit and production” and a world “in which the right to make a dollar at any cost is seldom challenged.”
 John Bellamy Foster notes,

 The belief that social and environmental problems are caused by too many people persists, not because it is true, but because it serves the ruling class.
-The unpalatable truth – that capitalism builds wealth for the few by impoverishing the many and destroying their environment – cannot be acknowledged.
-To do so would be to admit that what is good for the capitalist class is bad for the world.
+The unpalatable truth – that capitalism builds wealth for the few by impoverishing the many and destroying the environment – cannot be acknowledged.
+To do so would be to admit that what is good for the capitalist class is bad for humanity.

 The Grapes of Wrath